mlcommons/algorithmic-efficiency/COMPETITION_RULES.md

 ## How to Enter

-There are five (5) steps to a successful submission ("Submission").
+There are four (4) steps to a successful submission ("Submission").

 1. **Register Intent to Submit.** Registration of intent does not obligate you to enter a Submission, but you must register prior to entering your Submission.
 Click for the [Intent Form](https://forms.gle/K7ty8MaYdi2AxJ4N8).
 This is your "Team," even if you are a single person.
 Please note that natural persons may not be on multiple teams, but each Team may enter multiple Submissions.
 2. **Develop your Submission.** Develop your Submission according to the guidelines set forth in these rules, along with the links to various necessary information.
 Please note that all Submissions must be entered subject to the Apache 2.0 license.
 In order to develop your Submission, you must: